DaevTech/Gruxi/README.md

 ## Features

+- Serve files in fastest possible manner
-- Web interface for administration
+- Easy web interface for administration built right in
-- SSL/TLS support for https:// sites
+- SSL/TLS support for secure https:// sites
 - Supports HTTP1.1 and HTTP2.0
-- PHP Support (both FPM and php-cgi on Windows)
+- PHP Support (both FPM and php-cgi on Windows (needs to be v7.1+ of PHP for Windows))
-- High performance file cache
+- High performance file cache to really speed up

 ## Getting started